|

 There is no neuter gender ("it")

 in Japanese.
-There are other forms of personal pronouns too.
+There are multiple forms of personal pronouns.

 For example, the most polite form of "I" is "watakushi".

-Then there is the form that can only be used by men, "boku",
+The form "boku" can only be used by men.

 For "you" males can

-dependent on the gender of the person to whom it relates, but
+dependent on the gender of the person to whom it relates to, but

 on the gender of the one who talks.
-Only men can say that!
+"Kimi" is mainly used by men.

 It's a very specific feature of the Japanese language too.